openstack-archive/tripleo-docs/doc/source/install/containers_deployment/undercloud.rst

 unless the default settings are overwritten.

 This command requires 2 services to be running at all times.
-The first one is a basic keystone service, which is currently mocked by `tripleclient` itself, the second one is `heat-all` which executes the templates and installs the services.
+The first one is a basic keystone service, which is currently mocked by `tripleoclient` itself, the second one is `heat-all` which executes the templates and installs the services.
 The latter can be run on baremetal or in a container (tripleoclient will run it in a container by default).